Alexqwesa/ais3uson_app/lib/src/ui/ui_departments/README.md

-# UIWorkerProfiles - Classes to display and manage worker profiles
+# UIDepartments - Classes to display and manage worker profiles

 These classes provide gui for actions: